Requirements Effective for all Coterms Matriculating in Autumn 2015-16 and thereafter.

 Communication Coursework Taken Previously

-Students in the coterminal master’s program in communication may transfer certain courses between their undergraduate and graduate careers by submitting a Coterminal Course Approval Form to the Registrar’s Office.
-Courses that were taken since, and including, Autumn Quarter of sophomore year are eligible for transfer.
+Students in the coterminal master’s program in communication may transfer certain courses between their undergraduate and graduate careers by submitting a coterminal course transfer form to the Registrar’s Office.
+Courses that were taken since, and including, Autumn quarter of sophomore year are eligible for transfer.
 Both undergraduate and graduate departments must approve any such transfer of courses.
 These courses may only count toward one career or the other.

 First Graduate Quarter

 The quarter following completion of 12 full-tuition undergraduate quarters is identified as the first graduate quarter for tuition assessment.
 Thus, coterminal students are changed from the undergraduate to the graduate coterminal student group in the 13th quarter and are then assessed the regular graduate tuition rate (see “Coterm Tuition”).
 Coterminal students are subject to graduate studies policies and procedures as described in the “Graduate Education” section of the Stanford Bulletin.
 These policies include approval of a leave of absence for quarters not enrolled and minimal progress guidelines for graduate students.

 Applicants must submit their application and, if admitted, respond to the offer of admission no later than the quarter prior to the expected completion of their undergraduate degree.
 Applicants must have declared a major, completed six academic quarters (two for transfer students) and earned a minimum of 120 units toward graduation (UTG) as shown on the undergraduate unofficial transcript.
 This includes allowable Advanced Placement (AP) and transfer credit.
 Applications and supplemental material have to be submitted no later than January 30, 2019 at 3:00pm for admission beginning in Spring 2018-19.
 Recommenders have until February 4, 2019 to submit their online recommendation letters.

 Decisions and Acceptances